PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "3.4 Essential: Site and materials content is accessible."

+    - We have a legal responsibility to comply with accessibility legislation regarding online content.
     - Text content is easily readable and accessible: structured with Heading Styles, bulleted lists to break up content, left-aligned text, sufficient colour contrast, legible font and text size, tables only for data etc. More information on [readable text](https://readable.com/) and [accessible text](https://elearningyork.wpcomstaging.com/learning-design-and-development/technology-enhanced-learning-handbook/1-baseline-use-of-the-vle/1-2-key-accessibility-guidelines/).
     - Meaningful images and figures have appropriate ALT text or other descriptions to allow screenreader users to access the information.
 Guidance on [writing good ALT](https://docs.google.com/presentation/d/1r1ZELb3LEIPA9c3pcmwtpgxm8U69PQ-UxPISkSEk7oA/edit#slide=id.p) text and [adding ALT text to the VLE or documents](https://docs.google.com/document/d/1TMWZaHMafuIkLKMPXcIlvIOehzOCxJGkDZzwG4iVU94/edit?usp=sharing).
     - An accessibility checker is used for all text and materials to identify errors and receive guidance on how to fix them (eg. [Blackboard Ally](https://help.blackboard.com/Ally/Ally_for_LMS/Instructor/Quick_Start) within Blackboard, [Grackle](https://www.grackledocs.com/) for Google Docs/Slides, [Microsoft Accessibility Checker](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f)).